 Syl rhymes with "Bill."
 It's short for "Sylvester," which was my dad's dad's name.
-Feel free to call me "Syl."
+Like my grandfather, I have bright red hair-although mine borders on crazy red hair most days.
 My wife and I first met when we were young children (she literally was the girl across the street).
-Last spring, Amy and I celebrated our 31st wedding anniversary.
+In April, Amy and I celebrated our 31st wedding anniversary.
 We have three sons and have lived on the Central Coast for 25 years.